carinam1/Software-Eng-Code/README.md

   })

 ```
 `dbSetupQuery` is defined in `/backend/database.js`.
 It's a string with it's value set to the SQL query to create our tables.
-We import the string into this file using `require()` with the filename in the parenthesis (without the .js extension).

 Now that we are sure we are connected to our database, we can start our server.
 ```